giftos1/programming-guide/Software-Setup.md

     cd c:\Python34
     python --version

-If that works, then enter the following commands.
+If that works, then enter the following three commands.
 (Note that there's no shortcut key for pasting into a command prompt window, but you can access paste by right-clicking in the title bar, then choosing Paste from the Edit menu.)

     python -m pip install --upgrade pip wheel setuptools